-To view the current Extended Elective timetable, please click here.Back to the top
+To view an Extended Elective timetable, please click here.Back to the top

 A Community which Cares

 The pastoral system at William Perkin CofE High School places students in form groups which is their home community.
 Each tutor group has a form tutor who will stay with them all the way through the school.
 They also have a Head of Year and a Head of Key Stage who guide the year group through the new challenges of each school year and whose job it is to ensure that every student does well.
 Our pastoral teams pride themselves on knowing their students well as individuals and caring for their progress.
 Students are also strongly encouraged to take responsibility for each other.

 Responsible behaviour within the school community also shapes our relationship with the wider community.
 William Perkin was a Christian who used the wealth which he built up to fund philanthropic projects locally.
 Our understanding of our relationship with the wider community is informed by the parable of the ‘sheep and the goats’ within its message of social responsibility.
 William Perkin High School is committed to being a community school and we hope to form links with local community groups with whom we can have a regular relationship.